The baccalaureate service is an interfaith service of thanksgiving. The first baccalaureate service dates back to 1432 at Oxford University, England.

-Baccalaureate is a Latin word meaning the bachelor's degree, its literal meaning is bacca (berry) plus laureus (of laurel) — the kind of prize that ancient olympians received for winning a track or field event.
-The name remains although your prize is more valuable – a degree!
-For most of you, that degree represents a fair amount of hard work and sacrifice by many people; your parents and other members of your family, your teachers, probably some friends and, of course, yourself.
+Baccalaureate is a Latin word meaning the bachelor's degree.
+Its literal meaning is bacca (berry) plus laureus (of laurel) — the prize that ancient Olympians received for winning a track or field event.
+The name remains, although your prize is more valuable: a degree!
+For most of you, that degree represents the hard work and sacrifice of many people: your parents and other members of your family, your teachers, probably some friends — and, of course, yourself.